 Lesvos Travel Video:

-A huge thank-you to Discover Greece for assisting with our flight back to Athens, two nights accommodation and tours during our trip to Lesvos Island!
-The rest of Lesvos we planned, booked and paid for ourselves, including 3 more nights at Archontiko Hotel, even though we were offered 3 nights complimentary somewhere else.
-All opinions and thoughts remain our own, despite any complimentary services received.
+A huge thank-you to Discover Greece for assisting with our flight back to Athens, two nights accommodation and tours during our trip to Lesvos Island.
+As always, all opinions and thoughts remain our own, despite any complimentary services received.

 Like This Article?
 Pin it!